 Data Depositor Guide

 Welcome!
-Constellation is a service of the Oak Ridge Leadership Computing Facility (OLCF), available as a long term public data repository for OLCF users as well as Oak Ridge National Laboratory staff.
-Datasets published in Constellation are assigned a DOI by the DOE Office of Scientific and Technical Information and reported for inclusion in the DOE Data Explorer.
+Constellation is a research data repository service of the Oak Ridge Leadership Computing Facility (OLCF), available for OLCF users as well as Oak Ridge National Laboratory staff.
+Datasets published in Constellation are assigned a Digital Object Identifier (DOI) by the DOE Office of Scientific and Technical Information (OSTI) and reported for inclusion in the DOE Data Explorer.
+Constellation can assist projects in meeting the objectives of the 2023 DOE Public Access Plan for federally funded research.

 2) funded wholly or in part by the US Department of Energy under its contract with UT-Battelle, LLC (DE-AC05-00OR22725) for the management of ORNL.